Asset-side Bank Runs and Liquidity Rationing: A Vicious Cycle [PDF] AFA 2018

 We embed imperfect substitutability across skill levels into a dynamic Mirrlees model and uncover a novel intertemporal wage compression channel in optimal labor taxation that can rationalize redistributive programs such as the Earned Income Tax Credit.

-3. Haircuts and Credit Risk over the Cycle (new version coming soon) slides for ESWC 2015
+Haircuts and Credit Risk over the Cycle [Slides] ESWC 2015

 Rapid tightening of haircuts exacerbated deleveraging pressures during the 07-09 crisis.
 I develop a dynamic general equilibrium model with heterogeneous beliefs and collateral constraints to explore the cyclicality of haircuts, risk premium, and default risks jointly.